Frequently Asked Questions

 How long will it take to build my site?

 The more complex your site is, the longer it will take to build.
 However with most sites, the entire process from design to development is typically within the four to six week range.
-This isn’t counting any wait time, though.
+However, this isn’t counting any wait time.
 Your designer could be booked up a month or longer before she can start on your project.
 In that case your designer will inform you of the approximate wait time and when she will be able to start.

 I need hosting along with my design, should I go ahead and sign up for it now or wait until later?